How to Install VSCodium on Ubuntu Linux

 Launch VSCodium from Terminal

-After completing the installation, you can launch VSCodium from the terminal using the command that matches your installation method.
+After completing the installation, you can launch VSCodium from the terminal.
+However, the specific command depends on your installation method.

 codium